The Diocese of the Upper Midwest recently shared these Frequently Asked Questions on its Investigation HubPage:

 Investigation into the Handling of Allegations of Sexual Abuse

-In 2019, allegations of sexual abuse arose concerning a lay leader in a former church in our Diocese, Christ Our Light, of Big Rock, IL.
+In 2019, allegations of sexual abuse arose concerning a lay leader of a former church in our Diocese, Christ Our Light, of Big Rock, IL.
 This lay leader, Mark Rivera, was arrested by the authorities and removed from all church leadership positions.
 In late 2020, allegations of further abuse by Mark Rivera were revealed.
 The Diocese engaged a third-party investigative firm to investigate the matter in 2021.
 Last summer, at our request the Province took on oversight of the Diocese’s investigation into the handling of this situation.
 They turned the investigation over to a new firm, Husch Blackwell, in February 2022, and this investigation is currently underway.

 Investigation into Abuse of Ecclesiastical Power